intel/neural-compressor/docs/3x/client_quant.md

 ```
 > [!TIP]
 > For 7B models, like [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), the quantization process takes about 65 seconds and the peak memory usage is about 6GB.
 > For 1.5B models, like [Qwen/Qwen2-1.5B-Instruct](https://huggingface.co/Qwen/Qwen2-1.5B-Instruct),  the quantization process takes about 20 seconds and the peak memory usage is about 5GB.

 ### Linux

-For optimal performance on Linux systems, configure the environment variables appropriately.
-For instance.
+On Linux machines, users need configure the environment variables appropriately.
 For example, the 12th Generation and later processors, which is Hybrid Architecture include both P-cores and E-Cores.
 It is recommended to run the example with all of P-cores to achieve optimal performance.

 ```bash
 # e.g. for Intel® Core™ Ultra 7 Processor 155H, it includes 6 P-cores and 10 E-cores